SketchyMaze/guidebook/docs/custom-doodads/api-reference.md

 Flashed messages appear at the bottom of the screen and fade out after a few moments.
 If multiple messages are flashed at the same time, they stack from the bottom of the window with the newest message on bottom.

+The message and args follow the Go language's `fmt.Printf` syntax: %s for strings, %d for integers, %+v to stringify structs and objects verbosely.

 Don't abuse this feature as spamming it may annoy the player.

 ### GetTick() uint64